xieshiyao/xerus/doc/new/_posts/2000-12-15-nomenclature.md

 we want to explain most terms as they are used throughout this library.

 It is not strictly speaking necessary to read this chapter to successfully use the library, but it might very well help you find the functions you were looking for if you are used to slightly different notation.
+In particular this chapter is not meant to be a complete introduction into the topic but is rather adressed at those that are already familiar with tensor arithmetic and tensor networks.

 ## Tensors